yazi-rs/yazi-rs.github.io/docs/tips.md

 { on = [ "<Esc>" ], exec = "close", desc = "Cancel input" }
 ```

-To exiting input directly, without entering Vi mode, making it behave like a regular input box.
+to exiting input directly, without entering Vi mode, making it behave like a regular input box.

 ## Smart enter: `enter` for directory, `open` for file